 Iliotibial band syndrome is also called iliotibial friction syndrome is a common cause of lateral knee pain among runners, cyclists and military personnel though it can be observed in other athletes as well.
 It is considered an overuse syndrome as it is typically is observed in people who exercise vigorously.

-Incidence of iliotibial band syndrome in the general is not exactly known.
-It is estimated that 12% of all running related overuse injuries, and it is considered to be most common cause of lateral knee pain in runners.
+The incidence of iliotibial band syndrome in the general is not exactly known.
+It is estimated that 12% of all running-related overuse injuries, and it is considered to be the most common cause of lateral knee pain in runners.

 The iliotibial band and tensor fascia lata take origin from the outer lip of the anterior iliac crest and iliotibial band blends with fascia of tensor fascia lata.

-Iliotibial band is connected to intermuscular septum throughout which further is connected to the linea aspera of femur.
-Iliotibial band inserts into Gerdy tubercle on lateral aspect of tibia.
+The iliotibial band is connected to intermuscular septum throughout which further is connected to the linea aspera of the femur.
+Iliotibial band inserts into Gerdy tubercle on the lateral aspect of the tibia.
 It moves anteriorly and posteriorly with knee flexion and extension.

 Lateral synovial recess is a small recess between the lateral femoral epicondyle and the iliotibial band is a lateral extension and invagination of the knee-joint capsule